nvaccess/nvda/projectDocs/translating/readme.md

 ## New Localization

-Start by subscribing to the translation list above, so that you can get help and advice.
+Start by subscribing to the translation list above so that you can get help and advice.

 The current process for translation is split between multiple processes: